 The duties of Ex-Service Organisation (ESO) practitioners require a wide range of skills.
-They must be able to understand the Repatriation System, assist personnel and their dependents in their dealings with the Department of Veterans’ Affairs, understand and interpret the relevant laws and regulations, elicit information from members and other witnesses to prepare claims, and evaluate factual evidence and medical opinion.
+They must be able to understand the Repatriation System and Acts, assist personnel and their dependents in their dealings with the Department of Veterans’ Affairs, understand and interpret the relevant laws and regulations, elicit information from members and other witnesses to prepare claims, and evaluate factual evidence and medical opinion.

-Please Note: RSL membership is not necessary for the free services provided by our Pensions and Welfare Office.
+Please Note: RSL membership is not necessary for the free services provided by our Advocacy and Wellbeing Office.

 Advocates advise personnel and their dependants on the lodgement of appeals to the Veterans’ Review Board and the Administrative Appeals Tribunal.
 They also present cases on behalf of personnel and their dependants.
 They assist personnel in applying for DVA pensions, military compensation, benefits and income supplementation.